kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     - Histogram Buckets: 0.1, 0.25, 0.5, 1, 2.5, 5, 10, 15, 30, 60, 120, 300, 600, '+Inf'
   - Reported by: COSI Controller
   - Definition: COSI operation end-to-end duration in number of seconds.
-For example, the duration from when a BucketClaim resource is created until BucketClaim has `Status.BucketReady=true`.
+For example, the duration from when a BucketClaim resource is created until BucketClaim has `Status.ReadyToUse=true`.
   - Labels:
     - `driver_name` - name of COSI driver the operation runs against
     - `resource_kind` - Bucket, BucketClaim, BucketAccess